 Who is At Fault for a Fire Truck Accident?

 Car accidents in general can be incredibly frightening.
 Accidents involving larger vehicles like fire trucks could be even worse.
-Thorough knowledge of road rules and defensive driving habits are essential to preventing such collisions.
+Thorough knowledge of road rules and defensive driving habits are essential to prevent such collisions.

 Because they are emergency vehicles, fire trucks are also protected from lawsuits in case of accidents that happen en route to a fire.
 If you were injured in a car accident with a fire truck, contact a Tifton accident attorney for help filing a claim.